 What do I need to wear?

-Nylon swim trunks, swimsuits, river sandals or old tennis shoes are great for rafting.
-Try to stay away from anything cotton if possible.
-For those rare overcast or cool days a poly pro /thermal under garments would be a great way to stay warm.
+Quick drying shorts/board shorts, swimsuits, river sandals or old tennis shoes are great for rafting.
+Try to stay away from anything cotton if possible; cotton WILL NOT keep you warm when it is wet.
+For those rare overcast or cool days, a polypro or thermal undergarments are a great way to stay warm.
 Wetsuits, splash gear and neoprene booties are required for some trips and in certain seasons/water levels, and will be provided by us.
-Please note: cotton WILL NOT keep you warm when it is wet.
-We will send you a full packing list for multi-day trips.
+For multi-day trips, we will send you a full packing list.

 What else do I need to bring?

 Please bring dry clothes for the ride home, towels, sunscreen, and an adventurous attitude.
 All possessions are left in your locked vehicle and we can keep your keys for you at the office.
 Please do not bring anything that you do not want to lose or to get wet.

 What does a typical day on the river look like?

 One wakes up fresh after a long relaxing sleep, to our very own “natural alarm system” - chirping birds, the crispness in the air, the early morning rays of the sun and the aroma of the chef’s special chai.
 Stroll across and grab a bite, soak in the sun and watch the river flow by.
 Relax and then get ready for the day's adventure.
 Pack up right after breakfast and do a clean sweep of the beach to make sure we haven't left any trash behind.
 Leave camp by about 9.30am with everything we need strapped onto the raft, secured in waterproof barrels and dry bags.

 The fun rapids starts when the first rapid of the day splashes over the raft.
 Calmer sections between the rapids are chances for a few water fights, team-building exercises, stories and jokes.
 Take the camera out from the dry bag to click wildlife and scenery or just take a swim in the river.